Perennial plants should be divided every couple of years to ensure that they grow with the same vigor without getting stressed.

 How to Identify that the Plants Need Division

-—There are some ‘telltale signs’ that can help you to identify the time to divide them.
-The perennial plants need division when the clumps start to die out forming a hole in the center.
+—There are some ‘telltale signs’ that can help you identify the time to divide them.
+The perennial plants need division when the clumps start to die out, forming a hole in the center.
 Another sign is reduced flowering that can happen due to congested clumps or even stressed roots.
 Perennial plants can also be divided if the clumps have become vulnerable to nasty weed growth.
 The division will ensure that the weeds are dug out and uprooted.

 When to Divide

 —The spring-flowering perennials can be divided during the later summer or early fall season as it is the best time for division.
 Fall division ensures that the plants get plenty of time to establish themselves properly before the harsh winters arrive.
 The plants that bloom in the late summer and fall season can be divided into early spring.
 These are the best times for dividing and establishing new perennial plants in the garden beds.